Learn About Solar Energy

 Solar PV Energy Systems

 Solar electricity systems directly convert the sun’s energy into electricity – to learn more about this go to PVEducation.org.
 They need to have an unshaded southern exposure to work efficiently.
 Solar PV (photo voltaic) modules are usually located on roof-tops, but can be added to walls (providing summer shading to windows, for example) and ground-mounted (where they are somewhat more efficient due to the ground’s cooling influence).

 Cost Of Solar PV Power On Vancouver Island

 What does a Solar PV (photo-voltaic) system cost?
 Solar PV equipment has dramatically dropped in price over the last five years, resulting in a long term cost of electricity that is equal to or better than BC Hydro’s Step 2 residential rate!
-Most homeowners will pay about $2.65 per watt (2019 Energy Hub data) for a grid-tied system fully installed by a contractor.
+BC homeowners will pay an average of $2.65 per watt (2019 Energy Hub data) for a grid-tied system fully installed by a contractor.
 Pricing can be lower for folks in urban areas.
-Considering the typical homeowner installs systems between 3,000 watts (3 kW) and 7,000 watts (7 kW) in capacity, solar PV system design, supply and installation costs can vary from $8,000 to $18,600.
+Considering the typical homeowner installs systems between 4,000 watts (4 kW) and 10,000 watts (10 kW) in capacity, solar PV system design, supply and installation costs can vary from $10,600 to $26,500.
 Commercial systems can cost $40,000 or more.
 We recommend that owners get their installation vendor to retain a professional engineer to complete a structural check of their roof to ensure it has adequate capacity to support the solar PV system.
 While solar PV systems don’t add much weight, the extra cost of the structural check (around $1,500 +/- for a home and $3,000 +/- for a commercial building) is easily recovered through reduced power costs over the lifetime of the system and provides good peace of mind.

 Can I stop paying BC Hydro bills?
 This is possible if you heat with natural gas or wood, or live in a very highly efficient home (called “net zero homes”).
 Keep in mind that it is far less expensive to increase your home’s energy efficiency than it is to add solar power, so it’s best to start there.